tleclere-jahia/jahia-oauth/README.md

 ### WHAT IS AN ACTION MODULE?
 An action module is a module that will allow you to execute some action after a user tried to register using a connector.
-There are two kinds of action modules, provider or data mapper, provider will most likely perform the connection once a user tried to connect using a connector and a data mapper will register the user data where you need them.
+There are two kinds of action modules, provider or data mapper.
+Provider will most likely perform the connection once a user tries to login using a connector.
+A data mapper will register the user data where you need it.
 You can find action modules made by Jahia:
 * [JCR OAuth provider](https://github.com/Jahia/jcr-oauth-provider)
 * [Marketing Factory OAuth data mapper](https://github.com/Jahia/Marketing-Factory-OAuth-data-mapper)